-International Quilt Festival wants to know what you are having for dinner tonight, and would like to invite you to participate in our new exhibit, What’s for Dinner?, which will premiere at International Quilt Market and Festival 2013 in Houston.
-Quilters and food have always gone together, but we have not had an exhibit that has addressed this phenomenon in quite some time.
+International Quilt Festival wants to know what you are having for dinner tonight, and would like to invite you to participate in our new exhibit, What’s for Dinner?, which will premiere at International Quilt Market and Festival 2014 in Houston.

-We’ll “set the table” with your quilts for this Special Exhibit on the show floor, that depict enlarged “place settings”, complete with a placemat/tablecloth, napkin, fork, knife, spoon, and a plate full of “what you are eating for dinner.”
+We’ll “set the table” for this Special Exhibit on the show floor with enlarged “place settings”, complete with a placemat/tablecloth, napkin, fork, knife, spoon, and a plate full of “what you are eating for dinner.”
 This could be your favorite dinner at home, in a restaurant, or what you have for Sunday dinner.
 We are excited about this theme and hope that it will show a variety of interpretations, fabric choices, and views into different cultures, rituals, and lifestyles.
 Think colorful, fun, outside the box, and visually appealing!

 All quilts must be uniform in size, horizontal format, with nothing hanging off the sides, top, or bottom.
 The finished quilt size, or “place setting,” must be 24” x 15” (width x height) and cannot exceed 2" in depth.
 Please, no metal silverware attached.
-Artist Statements should be submitted via our entry form to explain your piece, the meal, and the meaning behind it.
+Artist Statements should explain your piece, the meal, and the meaning behind it.
 Artist Statements may be edited for clarity and length.
 Be sure to select “quilt” when asked for the category.

-Completed submissions, with visuals, must be received online by May 17, 2013.
-You will be notified no later than June 7, 2013 regarding the quilts to be included in this exhibit.
-Shipping instructions will also be provided at that time.
-If selected, the quilts will need to arrive in Houston no later than August 30, 2013.
-Quilts will be returned by the end of November 2013 if no arrangements are made for the quilts to travel to other International Quilt Festivals.
-If arrangements are made, and you agree to allow your quilt to travel, your quilt will be returned by the end of August 2014.
+Completed submissions with visuals must be received online by Friday, July 11, 2014.
+You will be notified no later than Friday, August 1, 2014, regarding the piece(s) to be included in this exhibit along with shipping instructions.
+If selected, the quilts will need to arrive in Houston no later than Friday, September 5, 2014.
+Quilts will be returned by the end of December 2014 if quilt does not travel, or arrangements may be made to have your piece(s) picked up at the conclusion of the show.
+If you agree to allow your piece(s) to travel, your quilt will be returned by the end of August 2015.